Example, your Honedge will become more cautious in not trying to drain your life energy.

 Just as heartwarming is getting to interact with a Pokemon you transferred from a previous game.
 These Pokemon are probably special to you, and to get the chance to interact with them in this manner is nothing short of beautiful.

 As mentioned in the funny entry, Yveltal can be this in Amie.
-A dark-flying Pokémon - the very incarnation of destruction, capable of killing everything around it so it can revive - is shown to be a quite benevolent and tame creature once you befriend it.
-It acts like a baby Pokémon when you feed it, pet it or play with it; and it smiles and cries in happiness quite a lot during all that.
-Dark Is Not Evil at its finest.
+A dark-flying Pokémon - the very incarnation of destruction, capable of killing everything around it so it can revive - is shown to be a super-adorable pile of friendship once you befriend it.
+It acts like a baby Pokémon when you feed it, pet it or play with it; and it smiles and squeals in happiness quite a lot during all that.
+Dark Is Not Evil at its purest.

 Heck, Amie as a whole can reveal a hidden side out of any Pokémon: You know about Bisharp?
 A literal combination of a Corrupt Samurai and a Mob Boss, looks cool as ice, but you pet it and feed it a Pokepuff and it will let out a hearty laugh.